Monsterlud/ClassBlaster/README.md

 The UI allows the user to drill down into the COURSES that are in each TERM, the ASSESSMENTS that are part of each COURSE, and the NOTES that are associated with each COURSE.
+Each TERM has a start and end date as well as radio buttons to determine if the TERM is active or not active.
+Each COURSE has a start and end date, an instructor, email, and phone number as well as a drop down menu to show whether the COURSE is in progress, completed, or dropped.
+Each ASSESSMENT has a date, title, and radio buttons to show whether the assessment is objective or performance-based.

 ![classblaster note](images/cb_note.png) ![classblaster share](images/cb_share.png)